jcazvx/sahara/README.md

-# sahara <sub><sup>version 1.0.0</sup></sub>
+# sahara <sub><sup>version 1.0.2</sup></sub>

-Welcome to **sahara**, a simulated e-commerce platform crafted for educational purposes, designed to showcase my web development and coding exprience.
+Welcome to **sahara**, a simulated e-commerce platform crafted for educational purposes, designed to showcase my web development and coding experience.
 While **sahara** provides a detailed exploration of how a modern e-commerce site is structured and implemented, it is not exhaustive in its scope.
 As a mock-up that mirrors the design and functionality of leading online stores, particularly Amazon, **sahara** serves as a practical demonstration of various web development facets, including front-end design, back-end operations, database management, and user interaction workflows.
 To maintain a focus on the core learning objectives, certain complexities—like full-fledged payment processing and intricate user profile management—have been intentionally simplified or excluded.

 ## Project Development

 ### Phase 1: Front-End Implementation

 In the initial phase of the project, the focus is on developing the front-end using the React framework.
 React's component-based architecture enables the creation of a dynamic and responsive user interface, which is essential for simulating the sophisticated interactivity found in e-commerce platforms.
+Material-UI, a popular React UI framework, is leveraged for its pre-designed components and styling capabilities, facilitating the rapid development of a visually appealing and consistent user interface.
 Redux is integrated for state management, ensuring a consistent and predictable state across the application, which is vital for managing user sessions and shopping cart data.

 ### Phase 2: Back-End Implementation